sadiela/sadieiq694.github.io/writing/TechWorkWeek1.markdown

 ###Basics of ROS

+Students also had to have a basic understanding of the Robot Operating System in order to complete any of the assigned tasks.

+ROS is

 ###Control Systems
 To help us with this first challenge, a robotics software engineer from NASA's Jet Propulsion Laboratory (JPL), Kyle Edelberg, gave technical lectures on control systems that we could use.

 ##**Process:**